All Ten Commandments are restated (re-commanded) in the New Testament except the Fourth about observing the Sabbath.(1)

 1. All of the 10 Commandments, including the Fourth, are permanent laws.

-2. The Fourth Commandment is no longer a law but the principle of having a weekly time of rest and reflection is a godly principle.
+2. The Fourth Commandment is no longer a law but the principle of having a weekly time of rest and reflection is a permanent principle.

 The early New Testament Church was serious about fellowship and worship, and we're commanded to have fellowship with other Christians (Hebrews 10:24-25), but no particular day or days are specified in the New Testament.